Meet the Team

 Charlotte is still actively engaged with Teach First’s Action Networks, and is a governor at a local primary school, focusing on teaching and learning.

-Kate represents The MTPT Project in the South West by presenting at Teach Meets, conferences, organising meet ups, connecting members of The MTPT Project community in her region, and Tweeting about her South West CPD experiences from the @maternityCPD account.
+Claire represents The MTPT Project in the South West by presenting at Teach Meets, conferences, organising meet ups and connecting members of The MTPT Project community in her region.

 Emma Sheppard, @Comment_Ed